A sommelier, or somm for short, is one of the last few romantic job titles around. But it’s not only a job.

 That’s why the next two responsibilities of a sommelier focus around the experience of wine, not the study of it: wine tasting and wine service.

 At the later levels of the sommelier exam, there are blind taste tests.
 The expectation is that certified sommeliers have world-class knowledge on the way wine interacts with our senses: taste, mouthfeel, sight, and smell.
-And there is an entire wine vocabulary dedicated to communicating that expertise.
+And there is an abundance of wine tasting terms dedicated to communicating that expertise.

 Because wine is meant to be experienced, the ability to characterize wines through the senses and communicate that is crucial to elevating that experience.
 Being a talented wine communicator helps sommeliers navigate the wine list with guests.
-By making the wine list more accessible, sommeliers can recommend wines a guests love.
-It also helps them suggest a wine pairing (and potentially upsell drinks!) and generally gives people the context and tools to fully appreciate their wine.
+By making the wine list (or digital wine list) more accessible, sommeliers can recommend wines a guests love.
+It also helps them suggest a wine pairing (and potentially upsell cocktails!) and generally gives people the context and tools to fully appreciate their wine.